websanco/liferay-learn/docs/analytics-cloud/latest/en/administration/data-control-and-privacy.md

 ## Request Log

 Manage and control collected data of individuals with this tool.
 New requests can be made to access individual data, delete individual data, or suppress individual data.
-For example, an individual may contact you requesting data collected on them to be shared or to be deleted.
+For example, someone may contact you requesting their collected data be shared or deleted.

 To create a new request or view previous requests, click the *Manage* button.

 ![Create a new request or view previous requests.](./data-control-and-privacy/images/03.png)

-A log of previous requests is presented.
+A log of previous requests appears.
 Use the filter function or search function to find a particular request.
 To download a ZIP file of a request, click the *Download* button of the request.

 To create a new request,